wiliancb/coding-challenge/README.md

-# How to build and run tests
+# How to run tests

 Requirements:
 - Java 21